 With evidence that the p-values are almost uniformly distributed by using exact $V$, the test of \autoref{thm:multi_eig.Est} is shown to be effective when the supplied common eigenvectors are sufficiently accurate.
+However, for estimated $V$, one can observe that for small p-values the proportion of rejections exceeds the nominal test size of $0.05$ for the chi-squared test in \autoref{thm:multi_eig.Est}.
+While the gamma test in \autoref{cor:multi} admits almost the opposite behavior subceeding the nominal test level.
+From a theoretical perspective that might also be due to the singular sensitivities when inverting the estimated covariance matrices to calculate the test statistic in \autoref{thm:multi_eig.Est}.

-But it turns out to be problematic when there are no guarantees for numeric precision of $\widehat{V}$ from '\textit{JDTE}'.
-As for \autoref{cor:multi}, it is a reasonably efficient test method as the false positive rate (type I error) maintains at a relatively low level regardless of the sample size $n$, while the false negative rate (type II error) is following a reasonable pattern that with higher $\SNR$, i.e. less perturbations to the shared eigenvectors, the test is ultimately able to reject the $H_0$ as sample size $n$ increases to be sufficiently large.
+As for \autoref{cor:multi}, it is a reasonably efficient test method as the false positive rate (type I error) remains at a relatively low level regardless of the sample size $n$, while the false negative rate (type II error) is following a reasonable pattern that with higher $\SNR$, i.e. less perturbations to the shared eigenvectors, the test is ultimately able to reject the $H_0$ as the sample size $n$ increases to be sufficiently large.